Elibb/ansible-lab/README.md

-# docker-centos
+# docker-ubuntu
-Docker image with centos
+Docker image with ubuntu